UNITED STATES

 Trademarks

-We have applied for various trademarks that we use in connection with the operation of our business.
+The Company has applied for various trademarks that we use in connection with the operation of its business.
 This Quarterly Report on Form 10-Q includes trademarks, service marks, and trade names owned by us or other companies.
 All trademarks, service marks, and trade names included in this Quarterly Report on Form 10-Q are the property of their respective owners.
 Solely for convenience, the trademarks and trade names in this report may be referred to without the ® and symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.

 iii